Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/readme.txt

 are implemented - %e.%g. for implementation of extensions and bug-fixes.

 \subsection StructureHal HAL Structure
-The platform dependent variants of the HAL are grouped by the name of the respective plateform.
+The platform dependent variants of the HAL are grouped by the name of the respective platform.
 This name is defined in the central configuration file isoaglib_config.h , where either the corresponding #define like SYSTEM_ESX can be constantly defined or can be provided as runtime defines during the Make-Process (as compiler option).
 The conditional #ifdef rules in isoaglib_config.h allow the headers of the \isoaglib to fetch the corresponding headers from the central headers in the